rust-lang/reference/src/behavior-considered-undefined.md

 * A `struct`, tuple, and array requires all fields/elements to be valid at their respective type.

 r[undefined.validity.union]
-* For a `union`, the exact validity requirements are not decided yet.
-Obviously, all values that can be created entirely in safe code are valid.
-If the union has a [zero-sized] field, then every possible value is valid.
-Further details are [still being debated](https://github.com/rust-lang/unsafe-code-guidelines/issues/438).
+* For a `union`, there are no validity requirements.
+All byte sequences are valid union values.

 r[undefined.validity.reference-box]
-* A reference or [`Box<T>`] must be aligned and non-null, it cannot be [dangling], and it must point to a valid value (in case of dynamically sized types, using the actual dynamic type of the pointee as determined by the [metadata]).
-Note that the last point (about pointing to a valid value) remains a subject of some debate.
+* A reference or [`Box<T>`] must be aligned and non-null, it cannot be [dangling], and the pointee type `T` must be *inhabited*.

+  The exact classification of inhabited types is unspecified, similar to the size and alignment of types.
+  However, types that can be constructed from safe code are definitely inhabited.

 r[undefined.validity.wide]
 * The [metadata] of a wide reference, [`Box<T>`], or raw pointer must match the type of the [unsized tail]: